AdityaCoppisetti/robotic-arm/README.md

 # 6-Axis Robotic Arm

 This project is a custom-built 6-axis robotic arm that I designed and built from the ground up.
-The arm has six degrees of freedom, allowing it to move similarly to a human arm.
-I designed the mechanical parts myself and used a combination of 3D printing, custom gears , almost each joint is a planetary mechanism since i really wanted to learn that and i learnt that in onshape .
+The arm has six degrees of freedom thus the 6DOF , I designed the mechanical parts myself and used a combination of 3D printing, custom gears ,and  almost each joint is a planetary mechanism since i really wanted to learn that and i learnt that in onshape .
 The gripper usse MG996R V17 servo

 The control side of the project is a custom pcb which is handled by a custom arduino uno nano that i made . the main pcb usees a4988 stepper motor drivers to drive each and every motor and the servo motor for the gripper i have connected directly .
 The plan is to use forward and inverse kinematics to move to a specific point instead of manually controlling every joint.